Are you ready to have house sitters but not confident about who to choose?

 Despite this apparent reality, we keep hearing stories – you may have heard some too.
 Stories about inadequate house sitters and how things did not go according to plan.
 As long as there are homeowners using house sitters, we will all probably continue to hear more discouraging stories.

 House sitting is all about strategy, communication, and a healthy dose of intuition.
 Finding the best sitter will be much easier if you weed out these following variables.

-- Don’t leave it to the last minute
+1. Don’t leave it until the last minute!

 This is imperative – how far in advance you post your sit matters.
 The further in advance the better, though the exact timeline depends on the length of the housesit.
 We recommend at least a month in advance no matter what.
 For longer sits lasting 3-6 months, several months or more in advance will give you a wider pool of candidates to choose from.